FA/0093 - CELLULAR PHYSIOLOGY AND LABORATORY

 Cell cultures: general information on techniques for preparation of cell cultures, elements characterizing cell cultures, differences between primary cultures and cell lines according to their capacity to proliferate and differentiate and aging parameters.
 Manual procedures for the use of cell cultures.
 Preparation of culture media.
 Growth factors.
 Optimal conditions for the cultivation of cells.
 Working in sterile conditions with a laminar flow hood.
 Techniques of disinfection and sterilization.
 Test of cell viability.
 Human pluripotent stem cells.
 Immunohistochemical techniques to characterize cell types in culture.
 Apoptosis: general concepts, use of specific stains for studying cellular morphology.
 Identification by optical microscopy of apoptotic cells.
 Processing methods and image analysis applied to the study of cells and tissues.
 Analysis of olfactory and gustatory function: psychobiological tests; electrophysiology: set-up for derivations of bioelectric signals.
 Homeostatic functional parameters in isolated cells: osmolarity, isosmotic, iposmotic and iperosmotic solutions, responses of human erythrocytes to changes in osmolarity of the extracellular medium.
 Specific antibodies to detect the presence of antigen molecules for the determination of AB0 blood groups and D antigen for the determination of the Rh blood group.

-Program is divided into:
+The Program lasts about 10 weeks divided into:

 frontal lessons: 4 credits, 32 hours